-Anywhere you encounter mosquitos, you also risk coming into contact with the Zika virus.
+Anywhere you encounter mosquitoes, you also risk coming into contact with the Zika or Dengue virus.

-Packing Checklist: To protect yourself from Zika (in addition to lots of itchy bites), pack a powerful mosquito repellant with you like this OFF!
+Packing Checklist: To protect yourself from mosquito-borne diseases (in addition to lots of itchy bites), pack a powerful mosquito repellent with you like this OFF!
 Deep Woods Insect Repellent.
 The aerosol spray provides maximum surface coverage and the value pack will keep you protected for the full duration of your visit.

 It’s an easy way to ensure you stay happy and healthy!